tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unity SDK/快速入门_intl.md

-This article is a detailed description with the purpose of helping Unity developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This getting started article is trying to help Unity developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## How to Use
 ![](https://main.qcloudimg.com/raw/810d0404638c494d9d5514eb5037cd37.png)